fleetdm/fleet/articles/fleet-4.20.0.md

 * Fixed a bug in which the count above the **Software** table would sometimes not appear.

-* Fix a bug in which the **Add hosts** button would not be displayed shown when search returns 0 hosts.
+* Fixed a bug in which the **Add hosts** button would not be displayed when search returned 0 hosts.

 * Fix a bug in which modifying filters on the **Hosts** page would not return the user to the first page of the **Hosts** table.